 “Oh, I’m sure this chit you keep yammering about is valuable.
-It’s worth so much that someone is willing to kill you in order to get it back.
-If I was stupid enough to accept something like that, then I probably wouldn’t live long enough to spend any money I got from selling it.
+It’s worth so much that someone is willing to kill you, in order to get it back.
+If I was stupid enough to accept something that hot, then I probably wouldn’t live long enough to spend any money I got from selling it.
 Besides, I’ll wager that thing isn’t really a chit at all.”

 “But Hiromi said it was a chit.”

 “Is Hiromi the same genius who told you about the rotten fruit curse?”